 - “leadangel.com” and “Lead Angel Inc.”

-Now that you know what fuzzy matching is, let’s look at how it actually works behind the scenes.
+Now that you know what fuzzy name matching is, let’s look at some common fuzzy matching algorithms and their use cases.

 Fuzzy matching systems rely on one or more of these algorithms, each optimized for different types of similarity: